weavejester/brutha/README.md

 the DOM when the value passed to the function changes.

-For debugging purposes, particularly when working with [React Developer Tools][devtools], it helps to give a component a display name by passing an extra argument to `component`:
+For debugging purposes, particularly when working with [React Developer Tools][devtools], it often helps to give a component a display name by passing an extra argument when creating the component.

 ```clojure
 (def unixtime